 Students hear syncopation every day when they listen to their favorite music.
 It inspires them to drum their fingers on a table or get up and dance.
 As music teachers, you want to inspire that same level of engagement in your classes.
 So today I’m sharing three songs you can use to teach syncopation.
 The songs feature different movement activities, so that you can find the one that best suits your students.
-I would recommend these songs for fourth grade students are older, but that can certainly vary depending on your situation.
+I would recommend these songs for fourth grade students or older, but that can certainly vary depending on your situation.

 FOUR WHITE HORSES